sateeshperi/training/hello-nextflow/hello-nf-test.md

 * Now if you run the test again, you will see that the test fails with differing md5sum on the vcf file.
 This is expected currently for vcf/bam files due to their non-deterministic nature

-* Instead we will employ other ways of output assertions, in this case - read the lines of vcf file and check for existence of specific contents in the vcf file
+* Instead we will employ [other ways of output assertions](https://nf-co.re/docs/contributing/tutorials/nf-test_assertions), in this case - read the lines of vcf file and check for existence of specific lines in the vcf file

 * Now lets run tests for all three inputs